 Take a walk around Hoxa Head and enjoy the view across Scapa Flow.
 Visit the wartime watch towers and…

-4. St Margarets’s Hope
+4. St Margaret’s Hope

-5. Windwich, Cairns and Olav’s Wood
+5. Windwick, Cairns and Olav’s Wood

 Walk through Olav’s wood

-In Windwick visit the site of the dig at the Cairns (broch and settlement); and the memorial to sailors lost at sea (and site of St Andrew’s Chapel).
+In Windwick, visit the site of the dig at the Cairns (broch and settlement); and the memorial to sailors lost at sea (and site of St Andrew’s Chapel).

 Take in the wonderful views from Ward Hill and/or Olad’s Summit.